4. Starting from Scratch¶

 https://scratch.mit.edu/scratch2download/ (version 2)

-It may be a good idea to run the tutorial “Getting Started with Scratch” on the website
+We recommend the reader to run the tutorial “Getting Started with Scratch”

 motion group, take the instruction